The new ways to fade.

 A short fade is pretty standard.
 As much as we love the classics, they can get a little stale over time.
 Add a little intrigue to your short fade by adding in clippings.
 An extra defined line gives this cut an extra sharp look.
 Add more or less clippings to change up this cut.

 The reason so many dudes get fade haircuts is because they look great on everyone, and as they grow out you still look polished.
 The extra long fade may be a result of growing out your hair or just adding a fade to a longer cut.
 The tell tale signs of a grown out fade are hazy lines around the temple and ear.
 Keep those lines sharp for a professional looking cut.

 5. Scissor Fade

 Usually fade haircuts are done with a good set of clippers.
 The scissor fade, on the other hand, is cut with (you guessed it!) scissors.
 This cut is best suited for thick, straight hair for the sharpest result.
 This cut keeps the top of where the fade starts a lot longer than your average fade.
 This give the scissor fade it’s signature look.
-Style your hair with a comb and some of the Dove Men+Care Defining Pomade for a sleek look.
+Style your hair with a comb and apply a pomade, like Dove Men+Care Defining Pomade, for a sleek look.

 6. Buzz Cut Brooklyn Fade

 Buzz cuts look great on every guy.
 It is a strong cut that will always look confident.
 Instead of going for your standard fade that angles from the bottom up, try out the Brooklyn fade instead.
 This cut is also called the temple fade because it angles the fade across the temple instead.
-A little tweak creates a totally different fade and a different look.
+A little tweak can create a totally different fade, and in effect, a new, fresh hairstyle.